Welcome to UkranItalAfriJewPotatoStan

 There is one nod to my heritage here.
 On my way out I paused to make note of the drawing of one Roger Sherman, noted in the caption as New Haven’s “first mayor of English stock.”
 Ah yes, my English forefathers had to fight exactly zero years of oppression and discrimination to become mayor of such an important city.
 The untold tears that were shed over the white Englishman’s plight in the city they created are infinite.

-One last thing – I got married in May (You can actually see a few picture of that here, in a post about a Historic CT Garden) so I found this absurd Irish thing pretty stupid:
+One last thing – I was married in the month of May (You can actually see a few picture of that here, in a post about a Historic CT Garden) so I found this absurd Irish thing pretty absurd:

-I enjoyed my time at the Ethnic Center and for those of you who think New Haven is just Yale and hoity-toity Yale museums… You’re sort of right, but not totally.
+I enjoyed my time at the Ethnic Center and for those of you who think New Haven is just Yale and hoity-toity Yale museums… you need to explore more.
 I never got munchkins at a Yale museum.